 To begin the development process, visit or call the City's Development Services Department at 250-294-8153.

 Staff will research the property, explain related policies and plans and let you know if there are issues you should consider.
-You may also want to review the City’s Land Use Bylaw and Official Community Plan to see how your project fits within those guidelines.
+You will also want to review the City’s Land Use Bylaw and Official Community Plan to see how your project fits within those guidelines.
 A call to the Engineering Department can help you determine what municipal services are available on the property.

 Contact nearby property owners to advise them of the proposal and post the notification sign provided by the Development Services Department.
 This helps to identify and resolve concerns at the outset.
 Development Services staff can advise how much public consultation your proposal requires.